French Grand Prix: France's first permanent circuit and other public road circuits

 In 1925, the first permanent autodrome in France was built, it was called Autodrome de Linas-Montlhéry, located 20 miles south of the centre of Paris.
 The 7.7mile (12.3 km) circuit included a 51degree concrete banking, an asphalt road course and then-modern facilities, including pit garages and grandstands.
 Purpose-built autodromes like Montlhéry were often built near the country's largest cities (with the exception of Indianapolis and the Nürburgring).
 After the construction of Brooklands near London in England in 1907, and Indianapolis in the United States in 1908 and after World War I, Monza near Milan in Italy was opened in 1922, and Sitges–Terramar near Barcelona in Spain was also opened in 1923.
 The French were then prompted to construct a purpose-built racing circuit at Montlhéry in the north and then Miramas in the south.
 The Nürburgring in western Germany followed in 1927, to complement eastern Germany's AVUS street circuit.
 Montlhery first held the Grand Prix de l'ACF in 1925 as part of the inaugural World Manufacturers' Championship, the first time Grands Prix were grouped together to form a championship.
 The circuit drew huge crowds and they were witnesses to the spectacular sight of fast cars racing on Montlhéry's steep banking and asphalt road course, which had many fast corners and long straights, and was located in a forest.
 The first race at Montlhéry was marred by the fatal accident of Antonio Ascari in an Alfa P2, when he crashed at a very fast left-hand kink returning to the oval portion.
-Miramas, a high-banked concrete oval track like Brooklands and part of Montlhéry was completed in 1926, and it played host to the Grand Prix that year.
+Miramas, a high-banked concrete oval track between Marseille and Montpellier similar to Brooklands and part of Montlhéry was completed in 1926, and it played host to the Grand Prix that year.
 This race saw only three cars compete, all Bugattis, and was won by Frenchman Jules Goux, who had also won the Indianapolis 500 in 1913.